 - Providing feedback regularly about the process the employee is using to accomplish the goal

-- Helping the employee to manage potential obstacles in the workplace such as schedule
+- Helping the employee to manage potential obstacles in the workplace, such as a schedule.

-If you want someone to be exposed to information- and that’s all- attending a class or watching something online could be enough.
+If you want someone to be exposed to information attending a class or watching something online could be enough.

-But if you want someone to remember what they saw, they need to apply it.
+However, if you want someone to remember what they saw, they must apply it.
 If you want someone to develop skills related to what they saw, they need to practice and get feedback.
-It’s a manager’s responsibility to make sure the employee has the opportunity to do the application and to get feedback.
+It’s a manager’s responsibility to make sure the employee has the opportunity to make the application and to get feedback.
 The manager doesn’t necessarily have to be present to oversee these things.
-But the manager is responsible for making sure it happens and that the results are tracked.
+But the manager is responsible for ensuring it happens and the results are tracked.
 That’s because the employee development process and the outcome of that process are a manager’s responsibilities.

 4. A development goal is not a plan

-A manager and employee discuss what skill the employee needs or wants to develop; they agree on a goal; and…and… and often that’s where the conversation ends.
+A manager and employee discuss what skill the employee needs or wants to develop; they agree on a goal often, and that’s where the conversation ends.
 The employee agrees to do something.
 The manager may say that they should check in periodically to see how things are going.
-But there’s a good chance neither will occur unless there is a crisis related in some way to what the employee should have learned.
+There’s a good chance neither will occur unless there is a crisis related in some way to what the employee should have learned.

 The fact is stopping with the goal only works if there is an obvious solution.
-If someone wants to learn something, the obvious solution is a workshop or class.
-But a class or workshop is almost always an incomplete solution and most managers know that from personal experience.
-Usually successful development requires a combination of activities that will include one or more development assignments along with the workshop or class; or maybe no workshop at all.
-And sometimes the manager’s assistance will be needed to set up those assignments and provide resources.
+The obvious solution is a workshop or class if someone wants to learn something, but a class or workshop is almost always an incomplete solution, and most managers know that from personal experience.
+Usually, successful development requires a combination of activities that will include one or more development assignments along with the workshop or class, or maybe no workshop at all.
+Sometimes, the manager’s assistance will be needed to set up those assignments and provide resources.

-Pretending there is an easy answer when there isn’t, is not helpful.
-If you have a goal to accomplish you need to do more than hope you’ll figure out what to do and how to do it.
+Pretending there is an easy answer when there isn’t is not helpful.
+If you have a goal to accomplish, you need to do more than hope you’ll figure out what to do and how to do it.
 You put together a plan.
-It can be detailed or it can simple.
-But it should be something that reflects the manager’s and the employee’s best estimate of what it takes to accomplish the goal.
+It can be detailed, or it can be simple.
+Yet, it should reflect the manager’s and the employee’s best estimate of what it takes to accomplish the goal.

-In addition to Supported Self-Development, David has written a book on succession planning, Succession Planning and Management:A Guide to Organizational Systems and Practices.
-He co-authored a book on leadership development, Developing Leadership Talent.
+In addition, David has written a book on succession planning, Succession Planning and Management:A Guide to Organizational Systems and Practices ⇗.
+He co-authored a book on leadership development, Developing Leadership Talent ⇗.
 He also has written a number of articles on succession and leadership development.